Rear-End Car Accident Settlements By Alan Sackrin

 - $14,750 Settlement- On May 22, 2003 Defendant injured the Plaintiff after a rear-end collision caused by failing to yield the right of way and failing to pay sufficient attention to the road.

 - $8,000 Settlement- On September 3, 2003, Defendant operated the motor vehicle negligently and caused a rear-end collision with the Plaintiff’s vehicle while the Plaintiff was stopped at a red light.

 - $4,500 Settlement- Rear-end accident caused by Defendant, resulting in severe injuries to Plaintiff.

 What Are The Common Causes of Rear-End Collisions?

 - Weather conditions;

 What types of compensation can I receive?

-The types of compensation a rear-end accident victim can receive varies with the facts of the crash.
+The types of compensation a rear-end accident victim can receive vary with the facts of the crash.
 Generally speaking, there are two types of damages that a victim may be eligible to receive: economic and non-economic damages.